rondevs/threewp/README.md

 1. **Add HTML Container**:

     - Ensure you have a container element in your HTML where the Three.js scene will be rendered.
-Add this to your WordPress theme’s template file or a page:
+Add an elementor container with id `threewp-container` or add this to your WordPress theme’s template file or a page:

         ```html
         <div id="threewp-container" style="width: 100%; height: 500px;"></div>